 • Exploring drama form, structure, genre and style

 • Gaining knowledge and understanding of production skills e.g. lighting, sound, costume, make-up

 • Working with others to share and use drama ideas and to use production skills when presenting

 • Using evaluative skills within the creative process

 What learning and teaching approaches will I experience?

 You will experience working both in the Drama Studio for practical work and in the classroom for theory work.
 You will encounter a mixture of classroom practice in Drama: direct teaching; pair and group work; whole class discussion and independent research.

 How will I be assessed?

 Pupils will sit an SQA written examination paper (40% of final grade) and an examination performance (60% of final grade) which is assessed by a visiting SQA examiner.
-The Drama Skills and Production Skills component units of the course are assessed internally by the teacher and verified by the SQA.
+The Drama Skills and Production Skills component units of the course are internally and informally assessed by the teacher.